-- By 2017: 100 of chicken served in the U.S. is free of antibiotics important to human medicine.
-We have achieved this goal since 2016, no chicken served in the U.S. is treated with antibiotics important to human medicine. - January 2018: We will have implemented all other elements of the Global Chicken Antibiotics Policy across all markets, including a prohibition on routine preventative use.
-HPCIAs will be eliminated in broiler chicken for Brazil, Canada, Japan, South Korea, the U.S. and Europe, with an exception for Colistin for Europe only. - End of 2019: HPCIAs will be eliminated in broiler chicken for Australia and Russia, and Europe plans to have removed Colistin. - January 2027: HPCIAs will be eliminated in all other designated markets around the world.
+- By 2017: 100% of chicken served in the U.S. is free of antibiotics important to human medicine.
+We have achieved this goal - since 2016, no chicken served in the U.S. is treated with antibiotics important to human medicine. - January 2018: Implementing the other elements of the Global Chicken Antibiotics Policy across markets around the world, including a prohibition on routine preventative use.
+HPCIAs will be eliminated in broiler chicken for Brazil, Canada, Japan, South Korea, the U.S. and Europe18, with an exception for Colistin for Europe only. - January 2019: HPCIAs will be eliminated in broiler chickens for Australia and Russia, and Europe plans to have removed Colistin. - January 2027: HPCIAs will be eliminated in all other designated markets19 around the world.
 Our goal is to have this policy implemented before this date.